IMF Says Africa Groans Under Rising Food, Energy Prices

 The FAO says global food production needs to double

-by 2050 in order to meet growing demand.
+in order to meet growing demand.
 The group says production

 increases should take place mostly in developing countries, where more